Soap & Specialty Gifts

 I am planning an event and want a specific color, scent, or shape.
 Is that possible?

 Absolutely!
 I love to play and special orders are exactly that.
-Check out my design page to see a sample of some fun designs I have created in the past.
-Please be aware that all special orders need a 6-8 week minimum turn-a-round time.
+Check out my "Designs" page to see a sample of some fun projects I have created in the past.
+Please be aware that all soap special orders need a 6-8 week minimum advanced notice.

-I see embroidery items on your Bath and Body Page.
+I see sewing and embroidery items on your Specialty Gifts Page.
 Is that something you can customize for me?

 Absolutely!
-Machine Embroidery is another hobby I love to play with.
-Whether it is a custom design or simply a name added to a garment, contact us for additional details.
+Sewing and Machine Embroidery are other hobbies I love to play with.
+Whether it is a Memory Bear, a Bowl Cozy, a custom embroidery design, or simply a name added to a garment, contact us for additional details.

 What are Solid Lotion Bars?

-Solid Lotion Bars are basically lotion without the water.
-When you rub the bar between your palms, the heat from your body will melt them just enough to rub into your skin.
+Solid Lotion Bars are exactly that - lotion in a bar and without the water.
+To use, simply rub the bar between your palms.
+The heat from your body will melt them just enough to be able to rub into your skin.
 I love to use them on my hands, knees, elbows, and feet - just about anywhere that needs a little extra TLC.

 Do you have additional questions?
-Simply contact us and we will be glad to discuss.
+Simply contact us and we will be happy to discuss.
 Thank You!